Live Team Tracking

 • Click “Save” and the added device will appear in the Trackable Devices list.

-• The APRS device will appear on the map as long as the device is within range (either directly, or through a digipeater) of an APRS-IS gateway connected to the internet.
+• The APRS device will appear on the map as long as the device is within range (either directly, or through a digipeater) of an iGate so that it gets onto the internet.
 You can use sites like APRS.fi to verify your reports are being received by a gateway.

 ADD OTHER DEVICE

-• Call Sign: Enter a call sign, formatted as "{GROUP}-{DEVICE ID}" (ex: SARTRUCKS-14).
+• Call Sign: Enter a call sign, formatted as "{Connect Key}-{Device ID}" (ex: SARTRUCKS-14).
 Choosing a unique GROUP value will help ensure your reports are not confused with another user's.

 • Enter a label and device color.
 This is how the beacon will appear on the map.